canadaprogrammer/typescript-blockchain/README.md

     {
       "compilerOptions": {
         ...,
-        "outDir": "dist"        // Compiled ones will be inside dist.
+        "outDir": "dist"        // Compiled ones will be inside dist., "rootDir": "src"        // All typescript will be inside src.
       },
-      "include": ["src/**/*"],  // All typescript will be inside src.
+      // "include": ["src/**/*"], // All typescript will be inside src.
       ...
     }
     ```